We provide free civil legal help to income eligible individuals through volunteer attorneys.

 Walk-in intake hours

-Tuesdays from 9 a.m. – 1 p.m.
+Tuesdays from 9 a.m. – 1 p.m. (please arrive by 12:45 to ensure we have time to see you).
+Spanish language intake available until 12 p.m. (noon).
 This is screening and intake only, there are not attorneys in the office for you to talk to.
 If you do not speak English or Spanish and need an interpreter you will need to bring an interpreter with you.
 We will not be able to provide an interpreter for walk-in intakes, except in Spanish.

 Need Immediate Help?
 VLN offers walk in legal advice clinics on many legal issues.
 Volunteer attorneys are available to answer questions, review paperwork and provide brief services at these first-come, first served clinics.
 More information can be found on the VLN Clinic page.
 Please note, that if you are seeking or are recommended to seek more extensive services, you must apply for VLN services by phone or online.